 Blogging is a business for some people online and they have to update their blogs to keep up with the changing use of technology.
 Having a responsive website is vitally important for online businesses because users are more and more frequently looking for information and links on their phones or tablets.
 We have selected our favourite blogs who have answered to their users needs and gone responsive.
-Here are our top 5 favourites.
+Here are our top 5 favourite responsive blog websites.

 Chris Brogan's blog and website is focused on helping you grow your business.
 He has a resume longer than the Great Wall of China and simply promises 'magic' every week on his blog.
 His blog is clean, easy to interact with and ultimately responsive looking great on mobile and tablet devices.